chhuang-one/sqxclib/README.md

 ## Licensing

-sqcx is licensed under the Mulan PSL v2.
+sqxc is licensed under the Mulan PSL v2.

 ---